HERA-Team/hera-images/README.md

 [`php:7.0-apache`](https://hub.docker.com/_/php/) Docker image.

-**Build.** Build this image by running the [test-librarian/build.sh](test-librarian/build.sh) script *from a Git checkout of the Librarian repository*.
-The built image will package the code contained in the HEAD commit of that repository, and will be named something like `hera-test-librarian:YYYYMMDD`.
+**Build.** Build this image by running the [test-librarian/build.sh](test-librarian/build.sh) script.
+The built image will be named something like `hera-test-librarian:YYYYMMDD`.
 It will also label that image as `hera-test-librarian:dev`.

-**Launch.** When launching the service, you must [“link”](https://docs.docker.com/v1.8/userguide/dockerlinks/) it with a container running the [`test-librarian-db`] image under the internal name `libdb`. **Note** that inter-container linking in Docker is evolving rapidly and so the precise procedure for this may change.
-You must also set the `HERA_LIBDB_PASSWORD` environment variable to the password used to access the database.
-Finally, if you want to experiment with sample data, you should mount a volume with HERA data at `/hera/localstore`.
+**Launch.** When launching the service, you must [“link”](https://docs.docker.com/v1.8/userguide/dockerlinks/) it with a container running the [`test-db`] image under the internal name `db`. **Note** that inter-container linking in Docker is evolving rapidly and so the precise procedure for this may change.
+You must also set the `HERA_DB_PASSWORD` environment variable to the password used to access the database.
+Finally, if you want to experiment with sample data, you should mount a volume with HERA data at `/hera/localstore/datax`.

 **Access.** Once started, the service runs an instance of the Librarian web app on port 80, accessible at the URL `/hl.php`.

-See the description of the [`test-librarian-db`] image for a summary of the configuration that the Librarian is preloaded with.
+See the description of the [`test-db`] image for a summary of the configuration that the Librarian is preloaded with.

 Inside the image, the librarian source code is stored in `/var/www/html`, so